Key: (W)=Weekly, (F)=Fornightly, (M)=Monthly.

 We are a small, friendly group and all concertina players are welcome.
 If you have any questions, please contact: Dave Turner, Chairman, telephone 01642 588197, email firstname.lastname@example.org

-Northumbrian pipers @ Ceddesfeld Hall - We meet on the second Wednesday of the month in the main Hall at 8.00pm or by Zoom if this is not possible.
+Northumbrian pipers @ Ceddesfeld Hall - We meet on the second and forth Wednesday of the month in the main Hall at 7:45pm.

 Between May and September we also meet on the fourth Tuesday of the month on the lawn outside Ceddesfeld Hall between 2pm and 4pm.